sadness

 Morality comes with the sad wisdom of age, when the sense of curiosity has withered.

-11 other sayings from Graham Greene
+11 more thoughts from Graham Greene

 I would never have become music director of the Chicago Symphony, which would have been an extremely sad loss.

-2 quotes from Georg Solti
+2 other views from Georg Solti

 It is a very sad thing that nowadays there is so little useless information.

-100 other sayings from Oscar Wilde
+100 wisdom & wit from Oscar Wilde

 So many gods, so many creeds, so many paths that wind and wind while just the art of being kind is all the sad world needs.